Ajuatah/HttpClient.Net-core/README.md

 * Implement error handling and logging for a production-ready environment.
 * Consider adding authentication/authorization mechanisms if working with sensitive data.

-**Let me know if there are any specific parts you would like me to further customize!**